anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This is known as the "coaps" scheme.
 A constrained version of EST, using CoAP and DTLS, is described in {{RFC9148}}.

-The {{I-D.ietf-anima-constrained-voucher}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges.
+The {{I-D.ietf-anima-constrained-voucher}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges that use CoAP.

-DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
-However, the Pledge will not be IP routable over the mesh network until it is authenticated to the mesh network.
+However, in networks that require authentication, such as those using {{RFC4944}}, the Pledge will not be IP routable over the mesh network until it is authenticated to the mesh network.
 A new Pledge can only initially use a link-local IPv6 address to communicate with a mesh neighbor [RFC6775] until it receives the necessary network configuration parameters.
 The Pledge receives these configuration parameters from the Registrar.
-When the Registrar is not a direct neighbor of the Registrar but several hops away, the Pledge discovers a neighbor constrained Join Proxy, which transmits the DTLS protected request coming from the Pledge to the Registrar.
+When the Registrar is not a direct neighbor of the Registrar but several hops away, the Pledge discovers a neighbor that is operating the constrained Join Proxy, which forwards DTLS protected messages between Pledge and Registrar.
-The constrained Join Proxy must have been enrolled previously into the network, such that the message from the constrained Join Proxy to the Registrar can be routed over one or more hops.
+The constrained Join Proxy must be enrolled previously such that the message from constrained Join Proxy to Registrar can be routed over one or more hops.

-During enrollment, a DTLS connection is required between Pledge and Registrar.

 An enrolled Pledge can act as constrained Join Proxy between other Pledges and the enrolling Registrar.

-This document specifies a new form of constrained Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
 Two modes of the constrained Join Proxy are specified:

-    1 A stateful Join Proxy that locally stores IP addresses during for the duration of the DTLS connection between Pledge and Registrar.
+    1 A stateful Join Proxy that locally stores UDP connection state:
+      IP addresses (link-local with interface and non-link-local and UDP port-numbers) during the connection.

-    2 A stateless Join Proxy where the connection state is stored in the messages.
+    2 A stateless Join Proxy where the connection state is replaced by a new proxy header in the
+      UDP messages between constrained Join Proxy and Registrar.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.